codedex-io/blog/README.md

 - Community
 - Other

-Blog images should be 1,600 x 900 px ratio.
+Blog images should be 1,600 x 900 px.